stevens68/TwixT_for_open_spiel/README.md

 * player 1 (X, red) plays from top to bottom, player 2 (O, blue) plays from left to right.
 * If a player has no more legal moves left - when it's his turn - the game is a draw.
 * The pie rule (a.k.a. swap rule) is implemented like this:
-  * player 2 decides to swap by choosing the same square as player 1 at the first move.
+  * player 2 decides to swap by choosing the same square as player 1.
-  * the red peg is repositioned 90° clockwise and converted to blue.
+  * the red peg is removed and a blue peg is positioned 90° clockwise instead.
-  * If player 1 puts his first peg on the border line, player 2 cannot swap.
+  * Note: if player 1 puts his first peg on the border line, player 2 cannot swap.

 ## InformationStateAsNormalizedVector
 * for each player we ignore the opponent's boarder lines, so the size of a plane is board_size x (board_size-2).